 Smartphones have become like managing tools for us.
-Starting from storing contacts, messages to all important documents, multimedia files, and what more and whatnot, everything seems possible today, courtesy of a small gadget called a smartphone.
+Starting from storing contacts, and messages to all important documents, multimedia files, and what more and whatnot, everything seems possible today, courtesy of a small gadget called a smartphone.
 Well, how about backing up all the data on the phone or keeping the backup on the computer?
 This way, it helps secure the data on separate storage, which can be used whenever your phone crashes or gets formatted.
 This is likely a case in the process of long usage of a smartphone.
 Hence, having the data backed up is imperative as you do not want to end up losing all the data in any case.
-This article here will show you some of the best ways to save you from data loss using three different methods on how to backup Android phones to PC.
+This article here will show you some of the best ways to save you from data loss using three different methods on how to back up Android phones to PC.

 Part 1: How to Backup Android to PC with Dr.Fone toolkit

-Dr.Fone - Backup & Restore (Android) is an amazing tool that can be used to backup Android to PC.
+Dr.Fone - Phone Backup (Android) is an amazing tool that can be used to back up Android to PC.
 With a simple interface, it is a very easy-to-use, safe, and secure way of backing up data.
 Dr.Fone runs on the computer, and hence all the backed data is stored in the computer after the process.
-It supports backup phone data such as contacts, messages, calendar, notes, videos, gallery, call history, and even application, etc.
+It supports backup phone data such as contacts, messages, calendars, notes, videos, galleries, call history, and even applications, etc.

 Flexibly Backup and Restore Android Data

 - Selectively back up Android data to the computer with one click.

 - Preview and restore the backup to any Android device.

 - Supports 8000+ Android devices.

 - There is no data lost during backup, export, or restoration.

 Here is how it helps to backup Android phones to PC: